Visit the Dept. of Health Vaccine Locator to find and schedule an appointment.

-Visit the website for the Centers for Disease Control and Prevention (CDC) to learn about symptoms, how COVID-19 is spread, and prevention tips.
+Visit the website for the Centers for Disease Control and Prevention (CDC) to learn about symptoms, how COVID-19 is spread, and prevention tips which are disability-specific.

 The Northwest ADA Center has provided guidance for accessibility needs when utilizing a drive-thru COVID-19 testing site.
 Read the guidelines at their website.